llnl/benchpark/docs/example-workflow.rst

 **Prerequisites:**

-* Access to a terminal with Benchpark installed (provided automatically by the infrastructure in our `benchpark-tutorial repository <https://github.com/llnl/benchpark-tutorial>`_)
+* Access to a terminal with Benchpark installed (provided automatically by the infrastructure in our `Benchpark Tutorial repository <https://github.com/llnl/benchpark-tutorial>`_)
 * Basic familiarity with command-line interfaces

 --------------------------------------